 A. Wallace Rimington, Colour-Music: The Art of Mobile Colour, 1912, 33.

 It should be added that Strubin (not an exact scientist but an exact artist) painted hundreds of pictures according to his color-tone scale, converting note by note into colors, which were for him absolutely correct.
 He was so certain of what he was doing that, impoverished as he was, he preferred not to sell a fugue by Bach rather than comply with a customer’s wish and alter a color.
 What was unreasonable, as he saw it, was not that he was expected to alter the picture but to alter Bach.

 Each note can be modulated continuously into any other in shades that may be as delicate as desired.
-Each color can be modulated into any other in shades that may be as delicate as desired.
 But perception does not change uniformly with the stimulus; it is discontinuous.
 Concerning this, the color psychologist Max Luscher states, “The psychical effect of a primary color can be altered to a large extent by the admixture of a color.
 When red becomes brown red, it denotes calm after excitement; when red becomes orange, it denotes excitement, hectic instead of passionate.”